Howie Hawkins: Background

-In 2012 Hawkins was approached over the possibility of running for the Green Party nomination, but declined due to his employment commitments at UPS forcing him to campaign for offices in New York at most and would interfere with a national campaign.
+In 2012 Hawkins was approached about the possibility of running for the Green Party presidential nomination, but declined due to his employment commitments at UPS, which would interfere with a national campaign.

 However, following Hawkins' retirement he was approached again to run by a draft movement with a public letter addressed to him that was signed by former Green vice presidential nominees Cheri Honkala and Ajamu Baraka, former Green mayoral candidate and Nader's 2008 running mate Matt Gonzalez, and other prominent Green Party members.

 Campaign

 On April 3, 2019, Hawkins announced that he was forming an exploratory committee to prepare for a potential candidacy for the Green Party 2020 presidential nomination and later Hawkins formally launched his campaign on May 28, 2019, in Brooklyn, New York.

 On August 23, 2019, the Hawkins campaign announced they had met the requisite federal matching funds for California and New York.
 The campaign must receive $5,000 from residents, with no more than $250 counted for each contribution, in at least 20 states to qualify for the funds.
 Only his campaign and Steve Bullock's applied for primary season matching funds.

 On October 26, 2019, Hawkins won the nomination of the Socialist Party USA in his effort to unite smaller left-wing parties together.
 In November, Hawkins won the nomination of Solidarity.

 On May 5, 2020, Hawkins selected Angela Walker as his running mate.

 On July 11, 2020, Hawkins was chosen as the Green Party's nominee for the 2020 U.S. presidential election.
 His platform includes the Green New Deal (funded in part by cuts to military spending), Medicare for All, a federal jobs guarantee, a $20 minimum wage and a guaranteed minimum income.

 On November 3, 2020, the results of the election were declared.
-Howie Hawkins had received 407,068 votes (0.26%) of the popular vote, and 0 electoral votes.
+Hawkins had received 407,068 votes (0.26%) of the popular vote, and 0 electoral votes.
 This was the third best showing a green party member had received, after Jill Stein and Ralph Nader.
-Howie Hawkins conceded the election to Joe Biden.
+Hawkins conceded the election to Joe Biden.